jcageman/d2mapapi/README.md

 ## API

-POST localhost:8080/sessions/ -- starts a new session
+POST localhost:8080/sessions/ -- starts a new session (difficulty 0,1 or 2 (2 = hell)
 ```
 {
     "difficulty" : 2,
     "mapid" : 405387119
 }
 ```